MicrosoftDocs/bingmaps-docs/BingMaps/articles/index.md

 ---
 title: "Bing Maps Articles | Microsoft Docs"
-description: "Provides an in index of Bing Maps articles with a table that provides a description for various articles relating to Bing Maps." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "Provides an index of Bing Maps articles with a table that provides a description for various articles relating to Bing Maps." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""